aloilor/aloilor.github.io/_posts/2024-09-04-container-orchestration.md

 # ASG and ELB:
 One could argue that an Auto Scaling Group and a Load Balancer are useless if provided with just one EC2 instance, but that's not entirely true.
 The ASG will terminate the instance if it's unhealthy (aka fails) and replace it with a new one.
+Instead I'm not going to use an ELB because it's because it's pricy (I know about the 750 hours by the free tier for the first 12 months but still I want to make this "long-term", in a sense that in a year from now I would like to still be able to use my application without high maintenance costs) and the workload I expect my app to be able to handle doesn't really justify it that much.

-# Passing secrets: AWS Secrets Manager
+# Storing secrets: AWS Secrets Manager
 Since I'm going to need to access my database from each container, I'm going to use AWS Secrets Manager to handle the retrieval of the keys from the ECS instances.

 # TO BE CONTINUED: Rolling Deployments